 Kayla Miracle continues to make an impact on our sport both on the mat and off.
 Miracle is breaking boundaries and paving the way for female wrestlers as she turns her aspirations into realities.

-Kayla grew up surrounded by three brothers and a father who wrestled.
+Kayla grew up surrounded by two brothers and a father who wrestled.
 Tagging along at practices intrigued her to try it out and as soon as she did it was evident that she was a natural.
 During her first year wrestling, she won a Washington Freestyle State Championship.
 During her first and second years of high school, she made the Cadet World Team finishing second in her sophomore year.
 She became the first female to qualify for the Indiana State High School Wrestling Tournament in 2012.
-Kayla moved on to Campellsville where her father was hired as the head women's wrestling coach.
+Kayla moved on to Campbellsville where her father was hired as the head women's wrestling coach.
 There she won four Women's Collegiate Wrestling Association national titles and two Junior World Championship bronze medals.

 Following her success at Campbellsville, she joined the Hawkeye Wrestling Club to continue pursuing her goals.